MHCommunity/mousehunt-improved/README.md

 - Dark Mode Improvements & Tweaks
   - Minor changes to the Dark Mode extension (either standalone or the MHCT built-in).

+- Delayed Tooltips
+  - Adds a delay to tooltips so they don't show up immediately when you hover over something.

 - Hover Profiles
   - Hover over a friend's name in your journal, inbox, or elsewhere and get a mini-profile popup with all their stats, interaction buttons, and everything you'd expect.